Generate and Grow Connection

-- Horses provide the opportunity for children to work on relationship skills and experience
+- Horses provide the opportunity for children to and youth work on relationship skills and experience

 - Attunement with another being in a safe setting.
-Children may be willing to accept feedback from a horse that they may not be able to accept from a human.
+They may be willing to accept feedback from a horse that they may not be able to accept from a human.

-- Children learn to be assertive without aggression and to set and respect boundaries with a horse.
+- Young people learn to be assertive without aggression and to set and respect boundaries with a horse.